AlecBenzer/alecbenzer.github.com/_posts/2014-09-23-how-rsa-works.md

 ## Euler's theorem

-There's another way of proving RSA's correctness that involves [Euler's theorem].
-I'd be remiss if I didn't discuss this as well.
+There's another way of proving RSA's correctness that involves [Euler's theorem] that I want to discuss as well.

 ### Euler's totient function